matloff/TidyverseSkeptic/README.md

 part of the Tidyverse, having been developed well before Tidy and thematically unrelated).

+In other words, I absolutely don't consider RStudio to be some evil cabal.
+I state at various places in this essay that I think their actions have been well-intentioned.
 Nevertheless, I believe that RStudio took a wrong turn when it decided to promote the Tidyverse, which has led to a situation in which the very health of the language is at stake.

 [My bio is here.](http://heather.cs.ucdavis.edu/matloff.html) Specifically in terms of R, I've been an R user and developer since near the